To tell anyone in HR or payroll that compliance is important is stating the obvious—you know it, we know it.

 But what might not be as obvious is how to ensure compliance, especially in global organizations, where complexity is compounded by borders, languages, currencies and customs.

-An area of compliance that is an especially “big deal” to multinational companies is the privacy and security of employee data, particularly in the age of GDPR.
+An area of global payroll compliance that is an especially “big deal” is the privacy and security of employee data, particularly in the age of GDPR.
 This landmark and far-reaching legislation, now in its second year, affects any organization that has employees in the European Union, and there are stiff penalties for noncompliance.
 Companies found to be improperly storing and processing employee information can face fines of up to 20 million euros or 4% of annual revenue, whichever is higher.

 HR and payroll teams, charged with managing and processing sensitive employee data—such as names, addresses, birthdates, pay scales, tax codes, bank account numbers, employment contract statuses and more—must remain vigilant to protect both the employees and the organizations they serve.

 Technology can help

 Though people are ultimately responsible for keeping employee data private and secure, technology can and should play a role—not just with ensuring global payroll compliance, but also with making compliance more efficient.
 In fact, companies that make use of newer technology solutions in their HR and payroll organizations spend nearly 10 fewer hours per week on compliance.

 One way technology can help with compliance related to employee data is by integrating payroll and HR systems and processes in an HCM or HRIS.
 If an organization maintains separate systems for important functions such as payroll, benefits and tax reporting, it’s likely that employee data is maintained separately, and potentially manually as well.
 And that could lead to trouble: 47% of HR and payroll professionals say that having multiple, duplicate employee records leads to increased compliance risk.